EmmanuelOyemike/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays all the lines of the file /etc/ssh/sshd_config starting with a letter
+displays all the lines in the files /etc/passwd that do not contain the pattern "bin"